 HOT TIP: As Stephen Covey shares in his best-selling book, The 7 Habits of Highly Effective People, be sure to "Begin with the end in mind."
-In other words, be sure to read through the 5 Modules and understand what the end project requires.
-This will help you to guide students through each module which gives them everything they need to complete the PSA!
+In other words, be sure to read through the 5 LESSONs and understand what the end project requires.
+This will help you to guide students through each LESSON which gives them everything they need to complete the PSA!

-Students will:
+Table of Contents:

+Cultivate awareness about energy efficiency, renewable energy, and environmental conservation.

+ACTIVITY 1: Environmental Impact Bingo ACTIVITY 2: Energy & Environment Pre-Test

-- 1. Cultivate awareness about energy efficiency, renewable energy and environmental conservation. - Conduct research to explore some of the key issues and investigate professions and organizations that support energy efficiency, renewable energy and environmental conservation. - 3.
-Connect what they learn about energy and the environment to their personal values and beliefs as they explain why they (and others) should care. - 4.
-Construct a plan to advocate for an issue or organization related to energy or the environment that includes potential solutions. - 5.
+Conduct research to explore some of the key issues and investigate professions and organizations that support energy efficiency, renewable energy, and environmental conservation.

+ACTIVITY 1: Common Understanding of Key Concepts

+ACTIVITY 2: Difference Makers Who Care About Energy Efficiency, Renewable Energy and nyironmental Conservation

+Connect learning to personal values about energy and the environment and beliefs, as they explain why they (and others) should care.

+ACTIVITY 1: What are the issues?
+ACTIVITY 2: What do I value?

+ACTIVITY 3: Why should I (and others) care?

+Construct a plan to advocate for an issue or organization related to energy or the environment that includes potential solutions.

 Create a Public Service Announcement (PSA) to educate and/or advocate for a specific issue or organization related to energy in the environment that includes a "call to action" for a targeted audience.

-MODULE
+OPTIONAL ACTIVITIES:

+ACTIVITY 1: Research Organizations That Make a Difference in My Community,

+ACTIVITY 2: Interview Someone Who Really Cares